Primal dual methods for Wasserstein gradient flows: Numerical Method

 The discretizations described in the previous sections lead to a fully discrete dynamic JKO problem: \begin{customproblem}{$1_{j,k}$}[Discrete Dynamic JKO] Fix $\tau, \delta_1, \delta_2, \delta_3, \delta_4 >0$, $\energy^h$, and $\rho_0^h$.
 Solve the constrained optimization problem,

 where $(\rho_{j,k},m_{j,k})$ belong to the constraint set $\C^h$ provided that for all $j,k$,

 \end{customproblem}

+The inequalities (\ref{BB81}) enforce the PDE constraint and the boundary condition; the inequalities (\ref{BB82}) enforce the mass constraint and the initial conditions.
+Recall that, by definition of $\Phi$ in equation (\ref{Phidef}), $\Phi(\rho_{j,k}, m_{j,k})< +\infty$ only if $\rho_{j,k}$ is nonnegative.
+Consequently, if a minimizer $\rho_{j,k}$ exists, it must be nonnegative.

 \begin{remark}[relaxation of PDE constraints] A key element of our numerical method is that we relax the equality constraint (\ref{BB8}) at the fully discrete level.
-This reflects the fact that even an exact solution of the continuum PDE will only satisfy the discrete equality constraints (\ref{BB81}-\ref{BB82}) up to an error term depending on the order of the finite difference operators.
-Relaxing the PDE constraint vastly accelerates convergence to a minimizer of the fully discrete Problem \ref{ddynamicJKO} and does not affect the convergence to the continuum Problem \ref{dynamicJKO}.
+This reflects the fact that even an exact solution of the continuum PDE will only satisfy the discrete constraints (\ref{BB81}-\ref{BB82}) up to an error term depending on the order of the finite difference operators.

 We allow the choice of $\delta_i$ to vary for each of the above constraints.
 However, when the desired exact solution is sufficiently smooth, the optimal choice of $\delta_i$ for a second order discretization of the spatial and temporal derivatives is